Architecture of the medieval cathedrals of England: Towers

-Facades
+West fronts

-The facades of English cathedrals show a considerable diversity, rather than a consistent progression, as is the case in Northern France and other cathedrals influenced by the French Gothic style.
+The West fronts of English cathedrals show a considerable diversity, rather than a consistent progression, as is the case in Northern France and other cathedrals influenced by the French Gothic style.
 In many cases, regardless of the architectural form, the English façade was treated as a decorative screen with many niches occupied by statues.
 A great number of these were toppled or defaced during the 17th century, however a "Gallery of Kings" remains high on the façade of Lincoln, and many of the original weather-worn figures remain at Exeter.

 Most English cathedral facades fall into two basic types, with several variations.
 The most typical cathedrals are those that have large paired towers at their western end, as at Canterbury, Durham, Southwell, Wells, Ripon and York.
+These towers were mostly topped by wooden spires with a lead covering, but most of these were removed, many in the 18th century; only the medieval stone spires at Lichfield have survived intact.
 Between the towers is either a single large traceried window, as at York and Canterbury, or an arrangement of untraceried lancets, as at Ripon and Wells, rather than the rose windows typical of French facades.
 There are usually three doors but unlike those of French cathedrals, they are rarely highly elaborate and far more emphasis is placed on the central door than those to either side.
-The entrance in most common use is sometimes located in a porch at one side of the nave.
+The entrance in most common use in modern times is sometimes located in a porch at one side of the nave.

 Where there are not two large towers at the west front, there are generally two pinnacled turrets that frame the façade or the central nave much in the nature of very large buttresses.
 This arrangement may be seen at Salisbury, Winchester and Rochester.
 At Lincoln a vast Gothic screen with similar buttress-like terminals was built across the front of the cathedral, incorporating the Norman portals, but hiding the Norman towers.
 The towers were then greatly heightened to be visible above the screen.

 A Gothic screen was also added to the Norman nave at Peterborough, but this is an architectural oddity with no precedent or successor.
 The screen is composed of three enormous open arches, the two outer ones being much wider than that which frames the central door.
 The overwhelming composition is somewhat spoilt by the later porch and the fact that two towers of very different height pop up from behind the screen.
 Despite this, it is regarded as one of the supreme masterpieces of Gothic, revealing the enormous diversity and imagination of English medieval architects.